joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

 last_updated_date: 2008-08-31
 ---

-    <p>This article explains how to implement shadows in OpenGL, using the popular stenciled shadow volumes technique.
-Features sample C code and is accompanied by a demo written in C.</p>
+This article explains how to implement shadows in OpenGL, using the popular stenciled shadow volumes technique.
+Features sample C code and is accompanied by a demo written in C.

-    <p>If you read my previous article, <a href="../dynamic_lightmaps_in_opengl/">Dynamic Lightmaps in OpenGL</a>, you may have noticed that, while dynamic lightmaps can look nice, they don't take into account an effect closely related to lighting: shadowing.
-Though it would be possible to trace a ray from the light's position to the position of each pixel of a lightmap, to determine if something is between the light and pixel (thus shadowing the pixel), that would probably be too slow to do in real-time, so we need another technique to do the shadows.</p>
+If you read my previous article, <a href="../dynamic_lightmaps_in_opengl/">Dynamic Lightmaps in OpenGL</a>, you may have noticed that, while dynamic lightmaps can look nice, they don't take into account an effect closely related to lighting: shadowing.
+Though it would be possible to trace a ray from the light's position to the position of each pixel of a lightmap, to determine if something is between the light and pixel (thus shadowing the pixel), that would probably be too slow to do in real-time, so we need another technique to do the shadows.

-    <p>One popular technique is stenciled shadow volumes.
+One popular technique is stenciled shadow volumes.
 As the name implies, the technique makes use of the stencil buffer.
-If you're not familiar with the stencil buffer, you may want to learn about that before reading this article.</p>
+If you're not familiar with the stencil buffer, you may want to learn about that before reading this article.

     <h2>Shadow Volumes</h2>

-    <p>So, what is a shadow volume anyway?</p>
+So, what is a shadow volume anyway?

-    <p>Basically, it's a "volume" (or a kind of model) which encloses every point which could possibly be shadowed by an object.
+Basically, it's a "volume" (or a kind of model) which encloses every point which could possibly be shadowed by an object.
 Anything inside the volume should be shadowed.
-The volume is rendered in a way that causes shadowed pixels to have stencil values that differ from non-shadowed pixels.</p>
+The volume is rendered in a way that causes shadowed pixels to have stencil values that differ from non-shadowed pixels.

-    <p>Determining and rendering the shadow volume is the most complex part of using stenciled shadow volumes; it's a good subject to cover by itself.
+Determining and rendering the shadow volume is the most complex part of using stenciled shadow volumes; it's a good subject to cover by itself.
 Although we'll be using a pretty simple method for creating shadow volumes of simple geometry in this article, it wouldn't be very efficient to render the shadow volumes of hundreds or thousands of polygons this way.
-The method used in this article can also cause some artifacts where the edges of shadow volumes meet (because there's a single shadow volume rendered for each polygon), which could be solved by rendering a single volume that surrounds an entire model, instead of rendering separate volumes for each polygon of a model.</p>
+The method used in this article can also cause some artifacts where the edges of shadow volumes meet (because there's a single shadow volume rendered for each polygon), which could be solved by rendering a single volume that surrounds an entire model, instead of rendering separate volumes for each polygon of a model.

-    <p>In the demo accompanying this article, we have a <strong>surface</strong> structure which represents a quadrilateral surface:</p>
+In the demo accompanying this article, we have a <strong>surface</strong> structure which represents a quadrilateral surface:

 ```c++
 ​    struct surface {